Anyone who lived on a military base and suspects they developed cancer or thyroid disease as a result of exposure to

 What You Can Do

-If you suspect you or a loved one developed cancer or another disease as a result of drinking or otherwise being exposed to contaminated water, fill out the form on this page.
+If you suspect you or a loved one developed cancer or thyroid disease as a result of drinking or otherwise being exposed to contaminated water, fill out the form on this page.
 Attorneys working with ClassAction.org are offering free consultations to those who lived on military bases to help these individuals determine whether they can take legal action.

 How Could a Lawsuit Help?

 A lawsuit could provide money for medical expenses, lost wages, loss of life’s enjoyment, physical pain and suffering, mental anguish and more.

-If you lived on a military base and developed cancer, thyroid disease or ulcerative colitis, it’s possible that your condition may have been caused by toxic chemicals in your drinking water.
+If you lived on a military base and developed cancer or thyroid disease, it’s possible that your illness may have been caused by toxic chemicals in your drinking water.

 Residents and servicemembers are now taking action for the harm they suffered, so read on for more about the link between military bases and water contamination, as well as what’s involved in filing a lawsuit.